Adityavijayvargiya01/todo-app/README.md

 # To-Do App

-Techstack Used: Nextjs , React, tailwind css & TypeScript
+Techstack Used: Nextjs , React, Tailwind Css & TypeScript

-To See how the app works , see the full demo below
+To See how the app works , **Click the Image** Below to See the full demo below:

 [![Watch the video](public/img1.png)](https://www.youtube.com/watch?v=6R5w5XYnWVs)